AldoMaine/Solutions/README.md

     A solution to the classic optimization problem of finding the most profitable route for a cargo ship.
 Sequential search and Binary search are implemented to solve a simple example.

 to be continued...

-If you have any suggestions or want to make additions, you can contact me via [email](mailto:aldo714@gmail.com)